nameless-and-blameless/TAG/reports/Felix-Clennon-and-Mary-Rogers.md

 Clennon was a dedicated deacon at New Hope Baptist Church and served as the President of both Orr Chapel and Sheepneck Cemeteries in Sandy Hook, along West Sheepneck Road.
 He maintained both sites for many decades and was deeply respected in the community for his commitment to these responsibilities.

-Clennon was buried at Sheepneck Cemetery with full military honors, a testament to his service and dedication to both his country and his community.
+Clennon was buried at Sheepneck Cemetery (8397 West Sheepneck Road, Sandy Hook, TN) with full military honors, a testament to his service and dedication to both his country and his community.

 ## CIA Interactions